hypo69/hypo/pytest/gemini - set 4/en/src/bots/chat_gpt_nodejs/_docs/bot_instruction.md

 3. Run the tests from your terminal: `pytest test_bot_commands.py`

-This revised solution is more complete, robust, and demonstrates better test-writing practices for a real-world Python project.
+This revised solution is more complete, robust, and demonStartes better test-writing practices for a real-world Python project.
 Remember to replace the placeholder functions with the actual implementations of the commands from the provided code for the complete solution.